-- Lab attendance is required. - Labs are individual assignments.
+- Lab attendance is required.
+You must record your information (name, in-time, out-time, and bench number) on the sign-in sheet when using the lab. - Labs are individual assignments.
 Discussing lab topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
-There is a 10% reduction in credit for each week day that the lab assignment is late.
+Sharing of code is not allowed. - You should complete and submit each week's lab assignment by the due date.
+There is a 10% reduction in credit for each week day that the lab assignment is late. - Failure to submit all labs substantially complete will automatically result in a course grade of D or lower. - When completing your circuit on any breadboard, show your circuit to the grader, take a picture for your report, and then afterward disassemble your circuit before leaving the lab. - There will be no lab in the first week of the semester.